 Advising Right Now: Building the Advising Relationship

 It is very common for advising groups to disconnect after the fall term, when some freshmen often need increased support.
-If you have not been able to establish a personal connection to your advisees up to this point, it is important that you find a way to develop relationships with them before the spring term begins.
+If you have not been able to establish a personal connection to your advisees up to this point, it is important that you find a way to develop relationships with them early in the spring term.
 If you have gotten to know your advisees, you should continue to foster your relationships.

 Even if your advisees have not responded to your emails, it is not too late to develop the advising relationship.
 Here are some timely tips: